Josiah C. Nott: Career

 Nott took up the theory that malaria and yellow fever were caused by parasitic infections with "animalcules" (microorganisms), earlier held by John Crawford.
 In his 1850 Yellow Fever Contrasted with Bilious Fever he attacked the prevailing miasma theory.

 He is often credited as being the first to apply the insect vector theory to yellow fever, then a serious health problem of the American South.
-However, unlike his contemporary Louis-Daniel Beauperthuy he hasn't actually gone so far that to suggest that mosquitos in fact spread the germs; in fact he explicitly acknowledged that he didn't know how the "animalculae might be communicated through the air or directly to individuals".
+However, unlike his contemporary Louis-Daniel Beauperthuy, he did not actually go so far as to suggest that mosquitos in fact spread the germs.
+In fact, he explicitly acknowledged that he did not know how the "animalculae might be communicated through the air or directly to individuals".

 Nott lost four of his children to yellow fever in one week in September 1853.

+Nott believed that mixed-race relationships between people of European and African descent would lead to the "probable extermination of the two races" because mulattoes would live shorter lives, be more susceptible to disease, and less fertile — but that more data was needed to prove the claim.
+Citing Nott's need, Kentucky Senator Joseph R. Underwood had the racial category of "mulatto" added to the 1850 United States census.

-Morton's followers, particularly Nott and George Gliddon (1809–1857) in their monumental tribute to Morton's work, Types of Mankind (1854), carried Morton's ideas further and claimed and backed up his findings which supported the notion of polygenism, which claims that humanity originates from different ancestral lineages; it is the ancestor of the multiregional hypothesis.
+Morton's followers, particularly Nott and George Gliddon (1809–1857) in their monumental tribute to Morton's work, Types of Mankind (1854), carried Morton's ideas further and claimed and backed up his findings, which supported the notion of polygenism, which claims that humanity originates from different ancestral lineages and is the ancestor of the multiregional hypothesis.

 In their book, Nott and Gliddon argued that the races of mankind each occupied distinct zoological provinces and did not originate from a single pair of ancestors; they both believed God had created each race and positioned each race in separate geographic provinces.
 The doctrine of zoological provinces outlined in Types of Mankind did not allow for "superiority" of one type of race over another; each type was suited to its own province, and was superior within its own province.
-Nott claimed that because races were created in different provinces, that all race types must be of equal antiquity.
-However Nott and other polygenists, such as Gliddon, believed that the biblical Adam means "to show red in the face" or "blusher"; since only light skinned people can blush, the biblical Adam must be of the Caucasian race.
+Nott claimed that, because the races were created in different provinces, that all races must be of equal antiquity.
+However, Nott and other polygenists, such as Gliddon, believed that the name of the biblical Adam meant "to show red in the face" or "blusher" in Hebrew; since supposedly only light-skinned people could blush, the biblical Adam must have been of the Caucasian race.

-Nott persistently attacked the scientific basis of the Bible and also rejected the theory of evolution, claiming that the environment does not change any organism into another, and also rejecting common descent.
+Nott persistently attacked the scientific basis of the Bible and also rejected the theory of evolution by claiming that the environment does not change any organism into another, and also rejecting common descent.
 Nott believed monogenism was "absurd" and had no biblical or scientific basis.
-He pointed to excavations in Egypt which depicted animals and humans as they looked today to refute monogenism and evolution.
-According to Nott, the monuments and artifacts found in Egypt show us that the "White, Mongolian and Negro existed at least five thousand years ago".
+He pointed to excavations in Egypt that depicted animals and humans as they looked today to refute monogenism and evolution.
+According to Nott, the monuments and artifacts found in Egypt proved that the "White, Mongolian and Negro existed at least five thousand years ago."
 Nott claimed that this proved beyond dispute that each race had been created separately.